mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-Have the ship’s sensor operator make an Average (8+) Electronics (sensors) check upon approach.
+Have the ship's sensor operator make an Average (8+) Electronics (sensors) check upon approach.
 A successful check reveals the asteroid has loose bodies of rubble orbiting it.
 This may have been what destroyed the corvettes.
 To fly close to the asteroid, apply the Effect of